Extermination (video game): Plot

-Once there, Dennis encounters Major Mike Madigan, who briefs Dennis on the situation thus far.
+At Building B, Dennis encounters Major Mike Madigan, who briefs Dennis on the situation thus far.
 He says that the Pentagon's decision is to now destroy the facility.
-To that end, three detonators need to be activated.
-However, the detonators can only be activated manually.
+To that end, three detonators need to be manually activated.
 Madigan remarks that he has already dispatched a few members of the team, but they had trouble.
-The remainder of the team goes to the helicopter outside, where a mutated human is drinking from a water tower.
+The remainder of the team witnesses a mutated human drinking from a water tower.
 After taking it down, the water inside the tower moves around as though alive, but just when it attacks, it freezes in place.
 Madigan sends Dennis off, alone, to activate the detonators.

 Inside Building B, a woman named Sonja Leone tells him that the area holding the detonators can be unlocked from Building B with metal tags.
 Upon arrival, Cindy tells Dennis to leave her alone.
 Dennis, knowing full well why she is so dismissive, is irritated and tells Cindy: "On that day Andrew sacrificed his life to save mine.
 Now I've sworn to protect yours, no matter what happens."

 Dennis receives a distress call from a Team Red Light marine.
 Dennis picks up their trail only to find them dead.
-He acquires the metal tag, and heads to the Level 2 detonator center, which Cindy mentions as having little power and no lighting whatsoever.
+He acquires the metal tag, and heads to the Level 2 detonator center.
 He has another run-in with Miller, who says that he has all the evidence and information that he needs, and is on his way out.
 Miller is not seen or heard from for the remainder of the game.
 Although, in journals scattered throughout the game, it is revealed that others escaped with Miller from Antarctica.

 Dennis comes across a wounded Marine, Gary.
 Giving Dennis a metal tag and later heading on to Building B, Dennis radios the number to Cindy, and he recollects the earlier battle with the humanoid mutant on the water tower and how the water had frozen as it reached out.
-Cindy foreshadows this as a clue.
-Dennis continues to the Level 1 detonator center and uncovers documents revealing that this plague is really caused by a bacterium dubbed HO213, and grows rapidly on contact with water.
-He reads on about how further testing revealed a pivotal weakness; all traces of the bacteria strain are wiped out when the master strain is destroyed.
+Dennis continues to the Level 1 detonator center and uncovers documents revealing that this plague is caused by a bacterium dubbed HO213, and grows rapidly on contact with water.
+Further testing revealed that all traces of the bacteria strain are wiped out when the master strain is destroyed.
 Once the detonator is activated, Dennis radios Cindy who immediately informs him of Sonja's recent disappearance, later found dead.